RedStoneMango/git-readme-updater/README.md

 1. **Set up a target:**

    - To **work locally only**, register a README file without linking a remote repository.
-   - To **automatically update a remote Git repository**, register a target and link it to the repository and branch.
+   - To **automatically update a remote Git repository**, register a target and link it to the repository, branch and file in the repository.

 2. **Write or update content sections** in the README.